Mathics3/mathics-development-guide/docs/developing-code/code-overview.rst

 an ``ExpressionList`` or an object in a class derived from ``Atom``.

-The ``Atom`` class we encountered earlier when describing the nodes that get created intially from a parse.
-However there are a few other kinds of Atoms or fundamention objects that can appear in an Evaluation list.
+The ``Atom`` class we encountered earlier when describing the nodes that get created initially from a parse.
+However there are a few other kinds of Atoms or fundamental objects that can appear in an Evaluation list.
 These are

 * ``CompiledCode``